rancherfederal/carbide-docs/docs/classified-provisioning-docs/prereqs.md

 ## IAM Role & Instance Profile

-The AmazonEC2 provisioner requires a certain amount of access to read, write, and delete some AWS resources.
-Enabling this sans principal credentials (access key, secret key) requires an [EC2 instance profile](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#ec2-instance-profile) associated with an IAM Role, for each Rancher MCM node, having the following policy:
+The Amazon EC2 provisioner requires a certain amount of access to read, write, and delete some AWS resources.
+Enabling this sans principal credentials (i.e. access key and secret key) requires an [EC2 Instance Profile](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#ec2-instance-profile) associated with an IAM Role, for each node in the Rancher Management cluster, with the following policy:

 ```json
 {